stoeckley/Eat-Static/README.md

 ##### A single vector DSL that joins many features in one place for *quickly*:
 * Making type checks on whole maps, specific k/v pairs, or function arguments easily
-* Specifying and validating function return types and other criteria
+* Specifying and validating function return types
 * Building intricate map constructors & validators with one line of code
 * Constructing complex functional predicates on the fly
 * Building custom types on demand
+* Composing existing types into new composite types easily
 * Writing functions that accept named, unordered parameters
 * Specifying function arguments as required or optional
 * Providing default values for optional arguments